What do you need to do to connect with churches? How to you form relationships that will benefit from referrals? How do you talk with pastors?

 Larger churches are better and it’s easier to work with them.
 From the first call, you can ask them if they are comfortable knowing that they’re at the same church as you.
 Set the boundary before they begin counseling, saying that you will respect their privacy when you see them, and likewise, when you’re at church it’s your time with God and your family.

-If you see someone often, for example, you’re in the same small group as them or see them regularly outside of counselling, it’s best to refer them.
+If you see someone often, for example, you’re in the same small group as them or see them regularly outside of counseling, it’s best to refer them.

 Find connections with other churches through family and friends